-Some indoor gardening systems are designed to only grow certain types of plants — a system for growing lettuce or microgreens may be different than one that grows tomatoes — and Frymark suggested doing research on what you can to grow before investing in a system.
-Depending on your space and budget, you can use the pre-seeded pods that come with your kit or choose what you grow by purchasing pods separately.
+Some are designed to only grow certain types of plants — a system for growing lettuce or microgreens may be different than one that grows tomatoes — and Frymark recommends doing research on what you can grow before investing in a system.
+Depending on your space and budget, you can use the pre-seeded pods that come with your system or purchase pods separately.

 Do you need grow lights?

-Frymark noted certain plants (like basil and chives) do well with lots of sunlight, while others will require lower light levels.
-If a sunny spot isn’t available in your home, LED grow lights mimic normal sunlight and allow the plants to photosynthesize.
-Some systems even include dimming features along with automatic timers that’ll keep the grow lights on for the majority of the day.
+Frymark says certain plants (like basil and chives) do well with lots of sunlight, while others will require lower light levels.
+If a sunny spot isn’t available, LED grow lights mimic normal sunlight and allow the plants to photosynthesize.
+Some systems even include dimming features along with automatic timers that’ll keep lights on for the majority of the day.

 Some systems require more maintenance than others.
 If your system is soil-based, you should invest in a self-watering option that keeps it from drying out, according to Angela Judd, founder of Growing in the Garden and author of “How to Grow Your Own Food.”
 You can also look for features like a built-in irrigation system and timed LED light rings that make for minimal maintenance during the week.
 However, it’ll likely come with a higher price point.